-Moravian Ministers known as ‘Labourers’ moved around congregations and throughout the world in their missionary work.
+Moravian Church ministers, known as ‘Labourers’, moved around congregations and throughout the world in their missionary work.
 Their children were cared for in the children’s oeconomies.

 In 1753, twenty-five boys arrived at Lambshill having travelled from Wyke, their previous home, by cart and by foot.
-They were welcome by the Moravians to the sound of trumpets blowing from the roof of Grace Hill.
+They were welcomed by the sound of trumpets blowing from the roof of Grace Hill.
 They were educated in the rooms under Grace Hill and slept in the garrets.
 In 1755, the girls arrived in a covered, horse drawn wagon and were accommodated in a similar fashion, with partitions separating them.

-The Moravians placed great importance on the education of children.
+The Moravian Church placed great importance on the education of children.
 The curriculum included Geography, English Grammar, Writing, Reading, Bible History, German, Latin and Greek.
 Music featured highly with lessons on the spinet, harpsichord and guitar.

 The fortunes of the schools and the Settlement fluctuated over the years that followed and financial problems often occurred.
 Eventually in 1804 the schools became boarding schools and fee-paying children were accepted.
 Again the fortunes of the schools wavered due to the trade depression of the 1840s and a typhoid epidemic in 1878.

 The twentieth century saw the biggest growth in the schools as new buildings including a new science block, dining room, dormitory blocks and increased classroom space accommodated the swelling number of day and boarding pupils.

 To find out about Fulneck School today use the link below.